gatsbyjs/gatsby/docs/contributing/code-contributions.md

 The beauty of contributing to open source is that you can clone your favorite project, get it running locally, and test out experiments and changes in real time!
 Way to feel like a wizard.

+## Repo setup

-This page includes instructions specific to the Gatsby core codebase, blog, and website.
-To start setting up the Gatsby repo on your machine, check out the page on [setting up your local dev environment](/contributing/setting-up-your-local-dev-environment/).
-For additional instructions on contributing to the docs, visit the [docs contributions page](/contributing/docs-contributions/).
+This page includes details specific to the Gatsby core and ecosystem codebase.

+To start setting up the Gatsby repo on your machine using git, Yarn and Gatsby-CLI, check out the page on [setting up your local dev environment](/contributing/setting-up-your-local-dev-environment/).
-## Making changes to the website

-If you want to make more changes to the website functionality or documentation, that is, change layout components or templates, add sections/pages, follow the steps for [setting up your local dev environment](/contributing/setting-up-your-local-dev-environment/).
-You can then spin up your own instance of the Gatsby website and make/preview your changes before raising a pull request.
+To contribute to the blog or Gatsbyjs.org website, check out the setup steps on the [blog and website contributions](/contributing/blog-and-website-contributions/) page.
+For instructions on contributing to the docs, visit the [docs contributions page](/contributing/docs-contributions/).

+### Creating your own plugins and loaders

+If you create a loader or plugin, we would love for you to open source it and put it on npm.
+For more information on creating custom plugins, please see the documentation for [plugins](/docs/plugins/) and the [API specification](/docs/api-specification/).

 ## Making changes to the starter library